nishalsehan/password_strength_indicator_plus/README.md

 ## Customization

-You can customize the password validation widget by providing different parameters to the `PasswordStrengthIndicatorPlus` constructor:
+You can customize the password strength indicator widget by providing different parameters to the `PasswordStrengthIndicatorPlus` constructor:

 ```dart
 PasswordStrengthIndicatorPlus(